Pregnancy and Posture

 your chin tucked in and raising your head and shoulders helps you stand tall.
 Tuck

-in or tilt your pelvis forward to keep your lower back from arching in a swayback
+in or tilt your pelvis forward to keep your low back from arching in a swayback position.

 Choose supportive shoes with low heels and good arch support.
 You may need to buy